ProgrammerNomad/NomadSSH/README.md

 - Adding plugins
 - Improving documentation

-Please read `CONTRIBUTING.md` before submitting PRs.
+Please read `CONTRIBUTING.md` before submitting pull requests.

 ---

 ## License

 NomadSSH is licensed under the **MIT License**.

-You are free to use, modify, and distribute it.
+This project is based on Tabby, which is also MIT licensed.
+All original Tabby copyright notices are preserved.

 ---

+## Acknowledgements

+NomadSSH is built on top of the amazing **Tabby Terminal** project and its community.
+Without Tabby, this project would not exist.

+---

 ## Inspiration

-NomadSSH is inspired by:

 - **Bitvise SSH Client**
 - Modern terminal workflows